ECAS-Lab/ECAS-B2SHARE/README.rst

 ============

-Python module to talk to B2SHARE HTTP REST API!
+Python module to interact with B2SHARE HTTP REST API!

 .. note:: This module is not a B2SHARE client and is related to the ECAS use case.